PaulRenauld/lsm-perf/README.md

   -o OUT, --out OUT     Path of the output file.
   -c [CPU [CPU ...]], --cpu [CPU [CPU ...]]
                         CPUs that should be used to run the VM.
-Provide three CPUs [x,y,z], qemus-system will be assigned to x, the two CPUs of the VM will be assigned to y and z respectively, and the workload will be run on y.
-These CPUs should be isolated (i.e. start your machine with `isolcpus=x,y`) Keep this list empty to not assign CPUs
+Provide three CPUs [x,y,z], qemu-system will be assigned to x, the two CPUs of the VM will be assigned to y and z respectively, and the workload will be run on y.
+These CPUs should be isolated (i.e. start your machine with `isolcpus=x,y,z`).
+Keep this list empty to not assign CPUs
 ```

 You can give as many kernels as you want (`-k`).
 They will all be evaluated several times and the results will be written in the output file (`-o`).
 You also need to provide the image (`-i`) with the authorized ssh key (-`key`).
 The progress will be displayed in stdout.

 You can use the CPU management with `-c`.
 This will assign the virtual machine's CPUs to the physical host's CPUs.
 You should also start the host with the kernel parameter `isolcpus=...`, so that the virtual machine will have dedicated CPUs.
 This ensures the most reliable benchmark measurements.
+It is also recommended to start your machine in non-graphical mode.

 ## Example